 Documents and Letters

 Army numbers are usually recorded on official documents issued during a soldier’s service.
-A surviving document which is often found within the family is an Army Book 64 Soldier’s Service and Pay Book.
-An example is shown below.
-A Notification of Impending Release, a document relating to demobilization also frequently survives.
-Army numbers often appear on both envelopes and letters sent by and to the soldier.
+A surviving document which is often found within the family is an Army Book 64 Soldier’s Service and Pay Book and an example is shown below.
+Another document which frequently survives within a family is a Notification of Impending Release, which relates to their demobilisation.
+Army numbers often appear on both the envelopes and letters sent by and to the soldier.
 If you’re researching a relative, ask family members if they have any documents or letters relating to the soldier.

 Unfortunately, journals are quite difficult to find.
 Regimental/corps’ museums often have a set, the Imperial War Museum has a reasonable collection but your best bet is to visit the British Library in London.
 You can search for the journals on the main catalogue, however, you will need a reader’s pass to view them.
 Nearly all of the journals have to be ordered 48 hours in advance which can make viewing difficult.